axiom-data-science/portal-docs/how-to/map/data-views-create-new.rst

 #.
 Within the data display window, click on the |data_display_view_icon|.
 #.
 To add the data to an existing view, choose it from the dropdown menu.
 Or, to create a new view, click on the add icon |add_view_icon|.

+For more information, please see the :ref:`Data Views <data-views-overview>` section.